lmiller1990/vue-testing-handbook/src/setting-up-for-tdd.md

 })
 ```

 We don't need the `console.log` anymore, so you can delete that.
-Run the tests with `yarn unit:test`, and if everything went well you should get:
+Run the tests with `yarn test:unit`, and if everything went well you should get:

 ```
 PASS  tests/unit/Greeting.spec.js